Member states of the World Customs Organization

-World Customs Organization members and WCO regions in 2010:
+World Customs Organization members and WCO regions:

-As of January 2023, the World Customs Organization has a total of 186 members.
+As of June 2026, the World Customs Organization has a total of 187 members.
 The European Communities (now: European Union) joined "on an interim basis akin to those enjoyed by WCO Members".

 Members list with date of membership

-The 185 WCO members include 179 United Nations member states, one United Nations General Assembly non-member observer state (the State of Palestine), as well as Kosovo and 4 customs territories which are dependent territories.
+The 185 WCO members include 179 United Nations member states, one United Nations General Assembly non-member observer state (Palestine), as well as Kosovo and 4 customs territories which are dependent territories.
 Those 185 members and the European Union are divided into the following regional groups: